 Tip 4: Move That Body Daily

 Move daily and be active because it’s fun rather than thinking you have to burn off last night’s dinner.
 Go hike or bike some trails, do yoga to relax, swim in the ocean or pool, or walk around to sight-see.
+These are fun ways to sty healthy while on vacation.

 We’re here to remind you that you don’t need to worry about a step or calorie-burn goal.
 We also don’t need to stress about our workout routine while we’re on vacation.
 All we really need to do is make sure we’re moving regularly daily.
 This is only for overall health purposes though.
 There’s no need to go crazy with this but rather do it because we want to and it’s part of our lifestyle.
 If we want to sit at the pool all day and drink margaritas, that’s totally fine too.
 We just might not want to do that every day.
 The key here = balance (: